 - 1. Building affordable units either on- or off-site, which resulted in the construction of 1,050 below market rate units, or 87 percent of total units built via the city's inclusionary housing program, in 113 projects.
 These units include units approved prior to 2002, and units approved under the Inclusionary Affordable Housing Ordinance, approved in 2002. - 2.
 Payment of an affordable housing fee from 35 market rate developers which has resulted in expenditure of approximately \$40 million in affordable housing fees and interest by the City.
-These funds have been used by the City to build affordable housing in the period from 2002 through FY 2009-10.
-We estimate that 154 units were built during this time directly using affordable housing fees and earned interest, or approximately 13 percent of the 1,204 inclusionary housing units.
-The City does not develop affordable housing using affordable housing fees solely, but rather uses the affordable housing fee revenues to leverage other sources of funds to develop affordable housing.
+These funds have been used by the City to build affordable housing in the period from 2002 through FY 2009-10.1 We estimate that 154 units were built during this time directly using affordable housing fees and earned interest, or approximately 13 percent of the 1,204 inclusionary housing units.2 The City does not develop affordable housing fee revenues to leverage other sources of funds to develop affordable housing.